 Interested in finding out more about this service?

-Pricing depends on the number of addresses to be verified.
-Verification of 2,000 addresses costs in the region of R700.
+Fees depend on the number of addresses to be verified.